 Another thing to keep in mind is whether or not you want to be a part of a narrow network.
 A narrow network is a specific system of doctors and hospitals and their affiliated clinics.
 When you opt into a narrow network, you’re required to receive care in that specific network, but the plan cost is often less expensive.

-If you’re losing your coverage on or shortly after that 26th birthday, you qualify for a Special Enrollment Period.
+If you are set to lose your coverage on or shortly after that 26th birthday, you qualify for a Special Enrollment Period.
 Special Enrollment Periods are available to those who face a qualifying life event, such as having a baby, getting married or losing other health coverage.

 When buying a plan, it’s important to consider your needs.